LemmenAid/coastal-gardens/README.md

 ![alt text](README-files/colour-palette.png)

-* The colour scheme is inspired by the colour of a lush green forest.
-The green colour is used in various shades for the main background of the quiz, header, footer, hover effects and buttons.
-The rest of the colours are kept in neutral whites and dark grays to maintain a sereen feeling.
-* The shades of the colours are all chosen with good readability and accessibility in mind.
-* The design was made to be aesthetically pleasing, to give users a positive and attractive feeling towards the subject - Irish trees.
+The Coastal Gardens color scheme draws inspiration from coastal landscapes, incorporating natural tones that create a natural and earthy feel.

+* Green shades reflect the resilience and freshness of coastal plants, appearing in various parts of the design to establish a harmonious look.
+* Light neutrals and deep charcoal are used for contrast, ensuring readability and accessible text elements without overwhelming the page.

+This palette creates a welcoming environment that mirrors nature while being easy to navigate and visually pleasant.

 ### Typography